 How do you Care for Santa Rosa Plum Trees?

 Santa Rosa plum trees, or Prunus Salicinas, are somewhat picky.
 They are full-sun trees that require good irrigation and fertile soil.
 Here we’ll talk about what your plum tree needs to survive and thrive and how you can give it what it needs.

 Plum trees are full-sun trees, meaning that they need at least six hours of direct sunlight every day to thrive.
 Putting a plum tree in a shady area can prevent growth and even kill the tree.
 Keep plum trees away from the shady sides of houses and out of the shade of other trees.

-Santa Rosas also prefer a soil Ph of 4.5 to 7.5.
+Santa Rosas also prefers a soil Ph of 4.5 to 7.5.
 To achieve this, gardeners can use nitrogen fertilizer, irrigating directly after fertilizing.
-Gardeners can seek out specific high nitrogen varieties, but fertilizers meant for fruit trees are also widely available and come with fertilization directions on the bag.
+Gardeners can seek out specific high-nitrogen varieties, but fertilizers meant for fruit trees are also widely available and come with fertilization directions on the bag.